louis-moench/sodiumFlashlight/bmsplans.md

-two potentials ICs:
-BQ25185
-BQ25306
 tutorial https://www.youtube.com/watch?v=6-cEOdpa7dg&list=PLJJ-NKzzRQygLr5ta54anSxbbq5CFP0W2
-the above tutorial uses the bq77915, which may be suitable. have to see if it supports 4V or 4.1V cutoff, and what low voltage threshholds it can do
+the above tutorial uses the bq77915, which is not suitable since it only has fixed high/low voltage cutoffs instead i will use bq77910(08)

- - yes it does, can do undervoltage from 1.2 to 3v and overvoltage from 3 to 4.575 The 77915 supports 3s.
+The 77905 supports 3s.

-The 77915 also implements active charging.
+The 77905 does not implement active balancing.
+I will have to implement it maybe with a separate portion of the board

 The way the 77915 implements overcurrent detection is with some sort of voltage transduction onto a pin, not sure which one.